KawaiiFiveO/Adeon/README.md

     *   Communication with chess GUIs (Universal Chess Interface).
     *   Iterative deepening and time management in a separate thread.

+### Usage

+Download a binary from the [Releases](https://github.com/KawaiiFiveO/Adeon/releases), then use it with a frontend such as [CuteChess](https://github.com/cutechess/cutechess).

 ### Strength

 Adeon's rating is unknown; more testing is required to determine this.
-However, it is currently capable of winning against ~1000 ELO rated engines such as Toledo NanoChess.
+It is currently estimated to play at an ~1800 ELO level.

 ### TODO

 * Implement opening book file
+* Add playing profiles

 ### Credits